Notes on the Geography of Zimbabwe: Bulawayo

 Rhodesia Railways survived as an independent company until 1967.
 It operated to a high standard, which included worker benefits such as this Raylton Recreation Club, a short walk from the museum.

 There was also a library for railway workers.
-It's still in use (2014).
+It was still in use in 2014.

 It's a different story for the old headquarters building of the railway company.
 A fire removed the roof.

 Most of the Garratt locomotives are no longer operable.
 This one's been cannibalized.

 We've come ten miles outside town to an abandoned station called The Matopos.
 The track is gone, but the alignment can still be seen on the right.
 There's also a stone monument in front of the building.

 The line operated from 1903 to 1948.
 The interesting bit can be read in the sunlit lines.

 "What!
 Paving!
 Where are the leopards?
 I want spoor!"
 But it's fun to drive.
 Passing lanes are few, and traffic is less.